Australia owned telcos

 Does it matter if your telco is Australian-owned?

-While it’s good to know about the ownership of your phone or internet provider, it is not the be all and end all.
-Yes, it’s a bonus if your money stays in Australia and is invested in the local community, but it is also important that you pay a fair price and receive good customer service.
+While it’s good to know about the ownership of your phone or internet provider, it’s not the only thing you should consider when comparing plans.
+Yes, it’s a bonus if your money stays in Australia and is invested in the local community – but it’s also important that you pay a fair price and receive good customer service.
 A foreign-owned telco is just as capable of providing those things as an Aussie owned and operated one.

 Compare NBN Providers